 The main headline is the best location for your unique selling proposition, which needs to set your product or service apart from the competition in the eyes of landing page visitors arriving from a variety of landing page traffic sources.
 Your main headline needs to be concise, yet it must convey the value to the end user very clearly.
-The main headlines are usually placed on a hero image or simply on a background that uses the main color of the brand.
+The main headline is usually marker with H1 tag and placed at the top of a page.

 According to the landing page best practices, the supporting statement needs to be close to the main headline.
-Its goal is to solidify the main headline by providing more details on the topic or explaining a little bit on the unique selling proposition.
+Its goal is to solidify the main headline by providing more details on the topic or explaining the offer.
 Here’s an awesome example of a supporting statement from Slack, that I stumbled upon a few years ago: “Slack is designed for teams that are sending robots to Mars".

 While call-to-actions seem to be very straightforward element of any landing page, there’s a little more to it.
 The best landing page templates and high-converting landing pages have call-to-actions that support your story outlined in your main headline and supporting statement.
 On high-converting landing pages the call-to-action message is a crucial element of the overall story often considered its apogee.

 It’s always a good idea to provide a few more examples of how your product or service will actually impact either business or personal life of a landing page visitor.
 If you are in the technology space, consider accompanying benefits with the most visually appealing screenshots of your product.
 That way your building credibility and trust with the tech-savvy audience that would like to see a little bit more than just bold claims.